 #6 Copic Marker 72-Piece Sketch Set (Set B)

 This is an artist’s dream come true!
 Who wouldn’t like a package of 72 Copic markers?
 I’d had my eye on this Copic marker 72-piece sketch Set for a long time before actually saving up enough money and having the courage to purchase it.

 The Copic Marker System, with its excellent efficiency and creative versatility, is the perfect remedy for design simplicity and artistic liberty.
 These are non-toxic, fast-drying, double-ended markers that come in a wide range of colors.
 They’re refillable and have a unique oval shape for a more stable grip and keep them from rolling backward.

 Durable polyester nibs are conveniently interchangeable and come in nine different weights and sizes and electronic color and performance quality.
 Color selection is quick and easy thanks to the accurate and constructive colored capping method.

 Seventy-two Drawing markers are included in this package, which comes in a 13×2-1/2×6 inch clear plastic storage/display case.
-There are several color sets available, each sold separately—imported from the United States.
+Be mindful there are several color sets available, each sold separately.